-Art Wilmarth joined the faculty in 1986, following 11 years in private law practice.
-Prior to joining the law school, he was a partner in the Washington, D.C., office of Jones Day.
-Professor Wilmarth teaches courses in banking law, contracts, corporations, professional responsibility, and American constitutional history.
-He served as Executive Director of the Law School’s Center for Law, Economics and Finance (C-LEAF) from 2011 to 2014.
+Arthur E. Wilmarth, Jr. joined the faculty in 1986, after 11 years in private law practice.
+Prior to joining GW Law's faculty, he was a partner in the Washington, DC, office of Jones Day.
+During his 34 years as a member of the faculty, Professor Wilmarth taught courses in banking law, contracts, corporations, professional responsibility, and American constitutional history.
+He served as Executive Director of the Center for Law, Economics & Finance from 2011 to 2014.

 Professor Wilmarth is the author of Taming the Megabanks: Why We Need a New Glass-Steagall Act (Oxford University Press, 2020), and co-editor of The Panic of 2008: Causes, Consequences, and Implications for Reform (Edward Elgar, 2010).
 He has published more than 40 law review articles and book chapters in the fields of financial regulation and American constitutional history.
 In 2005, the American College of Consumer Financial Services Lawyers awarded him its prize for the best law review article published in the field of consumer financial services law during the previous year.